ashvardanian/StringZilla/README.md

 The hash is seeded for adversarial resistance and the probe sequence runs under a bounded collision budget, so the intersection completes in linear time and space rather than degrading on crafted inputs.
 The implementation lives in `include/stringzilla/intersect.h`.

-### Rolling Fingerprints and MinHash
+### Window Overlap

-For near-duplicate detection and multi-pattern search at scale, StringZilla slides multiple Rabin-Karp rolling-hash windows of different widths over each document at once.
+For near-duplicate detection and candidate filtering, StringZilla slides Rabin-Karp rolling-hash windows of several widths over each query at once, and sorts every width's window hashes of one query into that query's own B-tree.
-Each window tracks its running minimum to build MinHash sketches, and the same passes feed Count-Min-Sketch counters, so a single traversal yields both the similarity signatures and the frequency estimates.
+A candidate then streams through the forest, hashing its own windows and probing, so nothing is stored per candidate and the candidates may change round to round while the queries and the widths stay.
+A window hash is a prefix difference, one modular multiply-add at any width and any offset, against a 32-bit prime chosen for collision weight rather than for size.
+The measure is asymmetric: a candidate's window occurrences count against a query's distinct windows, so swapping the sides changes the score when either repeats a window.
-The implementation lives in the `include/stringzillas/fingerprints*` files.
+The implementation lives in `include/stringzilla/overlap.h` and the backends beside it.

 ### GPU Edit Distances

-On the GPU, short pairs are scored entirely in registers, one thread per pair, holding the anti-diagonal wavefront of the dynamic-programming matrix in registers instead of shared memory.
-For short sequences this is several times faster than the classic shared-memory anti-diagonal kernel, which is dominated by shared-memory traffic at small sizes.
-Hopper DPX instructions accelerate the min-plus recurrence, and a warp-per-pair path covers older GPUs that lack them.
+On the GPU a candidate's recurrence is a dependency chain, so it stays on one thread, and the parallelism comes from the candidates on `blockIdx.x` and from the queries on `blockIdx.y`.
+The verticals live in the thread's own registers while the match masks are read-only and shared, every thread indexing the same plane by the class of the byte it is stepping, so the rows stay hot in cache instead of being rebuilt per candidate.
+Myers is add-with-carry and bitwise operations over 64-bit words, all of which the device runs at its integer rate, so this family has one GPU tier rather than a ladder of them.
+A pair too long for the recurrence falls to `sz_levenshtein_distance_tiled_cuda`, whose wavefront parallelizes over the long text's tile-columns instead.
-The kernels live in `include/stringzillas/similarities/hopper.cuh` and `include/stringzillas/similarities/kepler.cuh`.
+The kernels live in `include/stringzilla/levenshtein/cuda.cuh`.

 ## Dynamic Dispatch